Jerami Grant NBA Preview vs. the Grizzlies

-The Portland Trail Blazers, Jerami Grant included, hit the court versus the Memphis Grizzlies on Friday at 10:00 PM ET.
+Jerami Grant and the rest of the Portland Trail Blazers will be hitting the court versus the Memphis Grizzlies on Sunday at 9:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.